Reuters removes TASS Russian news agency from its content marketplace

 The Reuters newsroom operates independently of Reuters Connect.

 The TASS partnership with the Reuters Connect platform was struck in 2020.
 In a June 1 press release that year, Michael Friedenberg, then president of Reuters, said having TASS join Reuters Connect was “building upon our valued partnership.”
-Sergei Mikhailov, TASS CEO, called the agreement “truly a significant event.”
+Mikhailov called the agreement “truly a significant event.”

 According to the press release, the TASS partnership with Reuters Connect offered customers "access to breaking news and exclusive video; videos on the Kremlin and Russian President, Vladimir Putin, as well as feature videos and general news."